intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	Going over the high limit never invokes the OOM killer and under extreme conditions the limit may be breached.
-The high limit should be used in scenarios where an external process monitors the limited cgroup to alleviate heavy reclaim pressure.
+The high limit should be used in scenarios where an external process monitors the limited cgroup to alleviate heavy reclaim pressure unless a high enough value is set in "memory.high.throttle".

+  memory.high.throttle
+	A read-write single value file which exists on non-root cgroups.
+The default is 0.

+	Memory usage throttle control.
+This value controls the amount of throttling that will be applied when memory consumption exceeds the "memory.high" limit.
+The larger the value is, the smaller the amount of throttling will be and the easier an offending application may get OOM killed.

+	The valid range of this control file is 0-32.

   memory.max
 	A read-write single value file which exists on non-root